vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 preparation in the evening.
 While none of the tasks were individually urgent, they had been accumulating and I wanted to pop some of them off the backlog.

+## 2026-05-06: skipped all exercises

+On Wednesday 2026-05-06, I skipped all exercises as a proactive rather than reactive move.
+My intent was to spend a long session on complex day job work.
+But rather than spend the long session during the exercise time window, I decided to eat sooner and defer the long session to later in the day.
+This way, I would simultaneously get the time saving from not doing exercise (and freeing it up to add to time for the complex task execution) while also keeping pressure to move my schedule to earlier (or at least not let it slip to later).